polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 Note: The _WayMasks Registers_ in the diagram above is the logical OR of all 15 WayMask registers.
 This diagram assumes that all WayMask registers contain the same value.

 #### Scratchpad Memory
-Cache ways enabled as cache using the WayEnable register can be further configured to be accessble through the the Zero Device memory address range as a general purpose scratchpad memory by careful manipulation of the WayMask registers.
+Cache ways enabled as cache using the WayEnable register can be further configured to be accessible through the the Zero Device memory address range as a general purpose scratchpad memory by careful manipulation of the WayMask registers.

 Once configured, you will see that WayMask registers are used to prevent eviction from a number of cache ways.
 All WayMask registers will have the same set of cache ways non-masked (bits set to zero).
 This means no master will be able to evict the content of these ways through cache management.
 The initial content of these L2 memory ways will have been set by the configuration algorithm.